electricimp/AmazonDRS/README.md

 This method allows you to authenticate the agent with Amazon and retrieve the required security tokens.
 The method automatically sets the obtained tokens to be used for DRS API calls, so you do not need to call [*setRefreshToken()*](#setrefreshtokenrefreshtoken) after *login()*.
 For more information, please read the [authentication](#authentication) section.

 You may re-call this method only after the previous call has finished.
-The call is considered to be finished only when the authentication flow described in the [authentication](#authentication) section above is completed or an error occured.
+The call is considered to be finished only when the authentication flow described in the [authentication](#authentication) section above is completed or an error occurred.
 Authentication should be performed before making any DRS-related requests.

 This method uses the [Rocky library](https://github.com/electricimp/Rocky), so it requires an instance of Rocky.